sinefunc/proton/manual/introduction/getting_started.md

 Dynamic files
 -------------

-Hyde supports many templating languages like HAML, Less, and ERB (more on this later).
+Proton supports many templating languages like HAML, Less, and ERB (more on this later).
 If your file ends in one of these supported extensions (e.g., `index.haml`), it is assumed to be a dynamic file and will be rendered by it's corresponding templating engine (in this case, HAML).